stackblitz/docs/docs/guides/codeflow/codeflow-faq.md

 ### Which repos can/not be opened in Codeflow IDE?

-Codeflow IDE should be able to open any repo.
+Codeflow IDE should be able to open any repository.
 When it comes to *running* it, your toolchain needs to be compatible with WebContainers.

 ### Does any company use Codeflow IDE for their daily development work?